-Her story about the political uprising in Belarus was a finalist for the 2023 National Magazine Awards for feature writing as well as the 2023 True Story Award.
-Her reporting on Taiwan and Hong Kong won the Newswomen’s Club of New York 2021 Marie Colvin Award for Foreign Correspondence.
-Her story about a young Uyghur woman trying to free her parents from the Xinjiang concentration camps won the 2020 Overseas Press Club Ed Cunningham Award for best magazine feature and was a finalist for the 2020 Dart Awards for Excellence in Coverage of Trauma.
+Sarah was a finalist for the 2023 National Magazine Awards for feature writing as well as the 2023 True Story Award for her article about the political uprising in Belarus.
+Her reporting on Taiwan and Hong Kong was honored with the Newswomen’s Club of New York 2021 Marie Colvin Award for Foreign Correspondence.
+She received the the 2020 Overseas Press Club Ed Cunningham Award for best magazine feature and was a finalist for the 2020 Dart Awards for Excellence in Coverage of Trauma for her story about a young Uyghur woman trying to free her parents from the Xinjiang concentration camps.
 Her piece about the Rohingya genocide won the 2020 National Magazine Award for feature writing and appears in The Best American Magazine Writing 2020.
 Her article about Nigerian boys abducted and forced to fight for Boko Haram received a citation from the Overseas Press Club for best international reporting on human rights.
 It was also a finalist for the 2018 Dart Awards for Excellence in Coverage of Trauma.
 She won the 2012 Kurt Schork Award in International Journalism for her coverage of the civil war in Libya for GQ.

 Her trip to meet the Bedouin tribesmen who kidnap foreign tourists in Egypt’s Sinai Peninsula for The Atlantic is featured in Best American Travel Writing.
 Her story about a Siberian town besieged by bears is anthologized in Out There: The Wildest Stories Ever Featured in Outside Magazine.